jeromelebel/MongoHub-Mac/README.markdown

 ** Beta **

-    - Support for url past in the main window
+    - Support for URI pasted in the main window

 ## History